make-all/tuya-local/DEVICES.md

 ### Lights

-- Generic CCT lightbulb (supporting color temperature and brightness)
+- Generic CCT lightbulb (supporting color temperature and brightness) - old and new style
 - Generic dimmable light (2 types, using dp 1,2 and 20,22)
 - Generic RGBCW/RGBWW lightbulb (confirmed with Lijun branded bulb, expected to match others also).
 Three versions - standard dps layout starting from 20, with and without scene/music modes and timer, and a non-standard layout starting from 1 but following the same pattern (tested with "A60" bulbs).
 - Generic RGBW lightbulb in the standard and non-standard patterns above but without color temperature control.